yairgalili/mcp-python-code/solution.md

     return f"In file {file_name}, the content is {content}"

 ```
-After the improvements in the third test, the model returns:
+Before the improvements in the third test, the model returns:
 'The file that imports `browser.py` is not specified in the provided context.'
+After the improvements:
+The `wait_for_server` function is defined in the file grip/browser.py.
+Its purpose is to block the execution until a local server is listening on the specified host and port.
+It can be used in conjunction with running the Flask server.
+The function also accepts a `cancel_event` argument which can be used to cancel the wait.

+"bleu_score": {
+"mean": 0.10436094236188743,
+"median": 0.10412878801528631,
+"std": 0.05197161670076285,
+"min": 0.027513907290274555,
+"max": 0.16997739591521002
+}

 ## Q&A6
 what is ReadmeNotFoundError exception?
 Please give a usage example.